PCigales/DLNAPlayOn/README.md

 - PlayOn c https://www.youtube.com/watch?v=XXXXXXX -s https://www.youtube.com/watch?v=XXXXXXX -l en: will play the YT video with its subtitles in English
 - PlayOn c C:\videos\holidays -d 0:00:05: will play the content of the folder and its subfolders, displaying pictures during 5s
 - PlayOn c C:\videos\holidays.m3u8 -d 0:00:08: will play the content of the playlist (and its subfolders or subplaylists), displaying pictures during 8s
-- PlayOn c https://vimeo.com/channels/XXXXX -s https://vimeo.com/channels/XXXXX -l en: will play the content of playlist with substitles if any
+- PlayOn c https://vimeo.com/channels/XXXXX -s https://vimeo.com/channels/XXXXX -l en: will play the content of playlist with subtitles if any
 - PlayOn c C:\videos\movies -s c:\videos\st: will play the content of the movies folder and subfolders, loading subtitles from the st folder and identical subfolders
 - PlayOn c C:\videos\movies -s c:\videos\st -t g: will play the content of the movies folder and subfolders, loading subtitles from the st folder and identical subfolders, in random mode trying to achieve gapless playback
+- PlayOn c C:\radios\radios.m3u8 -t s -q -a 70: will play the radios
 - PlayOn r -i -j: will display the renderers accessible from all the interfaces, and the web interface can be reached on any interface (including 127.0.0.1 on the host)

 Tips to make the application easier to use: